sap-tutorials/Tutorials/tutorials/btp-app-kyma-deploy-application/btp-app-kyma-deploy-application.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 11: ](Check SAP HANA cloud trusted IP addresses)] A possible error cause is that your SAP HANA Cloud instance doesn't allow your K...'s cluster IP address.
+[ACCORDION-BEGIN [Step 11: ](Check SAP HANA cloud trusted IP addresses)] A possible error cause is that your SAP HANA Cloud instance doesn't allow your Kyma's cluster IP address.

 You can check and adjust the settings for [the trusted source IP addresses](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/0610e4440c7643b48d869a6376ccaecd.html) in SAP HANA Cloud Central.